There is a famous and crucial law in the theory of systems and complexity, called the Ashby law or Law of Requisite Variety.

 Circles of entrepreneurs empower each individual endeavour by offering multiple perspectives, expertise, awareness, and diverse competencies in a supportive and insightful environment.

 Rosalind Armson, author of “Growing Wings on the Way”, and working with individuals and organizations facing complex and uncertain situations, says:

 “While I bring requisite variety to the task of improving a messy situation, I find myself asking, ‘How can I be sure I am not contributing to the process that keeps the mess in place?’
 ‘How can I be sure that some of my variety of actions, thinking, and emotions is not getting in the way of improving the situation?’

 I am thinking here of my confusions, prejudices, preferences, entanglements, and blind spots.

 These too are manifestations of my variety and, unless I can account for them in some way, they can make the situation even more difficult to understand than it was before.

 I need awareness of how I interact with situations that I am trying to improve.
 This means I have to be aware of how I see the situation (my perspective); how I understand the situation; how I distinguish systems within it; how I communicate my understandings to other stakeholders; how I act in it; how I see and recognize the outcomes; and how I evaluate the outcomes.”

 This crucial process of increasing awareness and accelerated learning can be held and powerfully facilitated in circles of entrepreneurs.
-The collective entrepreneurial intelligence helps respond with increased flexibility and generative capacity to the complex environment we are living in.
+Collective entrepreneurial intelligence helps us respond with increased flexibility and generative capacity to the complex environment we are living in.